 For combustion to successfully take place, oxygen must be present.
 Your furnace plays an important role in the combustion cycle as it builds up the air that fuels the combustion process.

 For a gas furnace, the heating process begins when air enters the burner and mixes with the gas that is present inside it.
 After the air and gas combine, a pilot light, or sometimes a glow stick lights the mixture.
 This glow stick is the furnace’s electronic ignition system.
-On the other hand, the pilot light is a small tube that continuously emits small amounts of gas that acts as a fuel to the flame.
+On the other hand, the pilot light is a small tube that continuously emits small amounts of gas that acts as fuel to the flame.

-A compressor, which is sometimes called condenser coil, is a vital component of an air conditioning unit or a heat pump.
+A compressor, which is sometimes called a condenser coil, is a vital component of an air conditioning unit or a heat pump.
 This is the part that is usually installed outside of your home.

 A compressor is responsible for cooling your home by releasing heat into the outdoors.
 This process happens when it turns warm gas into cool liquid by compressing and condensing the refrigerant.
 Subsequently, a fan blows air over the compressor to help disperse heat and cool the refrigerant faster.
 After this process, the HVAC system distributes the liquid refrigerant through a copper line into the evaporator coil.